 Project Delivery Selection:

 Already familiar with the use and through previous experiences with design-build (DB) for other municipal structures, the City chose a modification of the DB approach.
-In deciding to use Progressive DB, the City was able to select the design-builder based both on qualifications and approach to problem-solving, with an open-book cost estimate for construction to be made during the 30 to 60 percent phase of design.
-One benefit of this approach was the collaborative relationship between the city and the design-builder to navigate the challenges of building the treatment facilities, such as additional requirements that might come from DPH review
+In deciding to use progressive design-build, the City was able to select the design-builder based both on qualifications and approach to problem-solving, with an open-book cost estimate for construction to be made during the 30 to 60 percent phase of design.
+One benefit of this approach was the collaborative relationship between the city and the design-builder to navigate the challenges of building the treatment facilities, such as additional requirements that might come from DPH review.

 With the City and Black & Veatch working collaboratively to provide rapid response at all levels to expedite restoration of the well field, the progressive design-build method allowed a 20-month project schedule to be met.